ikwattro/recommendersystem/README.md

 );
 ```

-After you have created the database fill it from the CSV files in this repository using the following commands:
+After you created the database, create a CSV file with the following content:
+user_id, item_id, rating where each is an integer value.
+Load this new file into Cassandra using the command below:

 ```
 copy user_item_rating (user_id, item_id, rating) from 'user_item_ratings.csv' with HEADER=true;